jayshakti/StaticDynamicLibraries/README.md

    	# gcc abc.o xyz.o -shared -o libdll.so

 3. Linking of the dynamic library into your application source file:
-	A. Place the "libdll.so" file at the default location(/usr/bin or /usr/local/bin) where all the dynamic libraries are kept.
+	A. Place the "libdll.so" file at the default location(/usr/bin or /usr/local/bin) where all the dynamic libraries are kept & load the configuration file using cmd:
+		# sudo ldconfig
+		This cmd will tell the OS that we have just added a shared library so please make a note of that.

 	B. Now compile the application source file/s and get its object(.o) file/s.
 	C. Now link the .o file/s with the dynamic library file(.so) using the cmd:
 		# gcc application.o -o exe -ldll